The Museum will be closed on Thanksgiving Day, November 28th. We will re-open Friday, November 29 at 9am

 Group Tours - Click here

-We recommend admissions be purchased within the same week they are to be used, but you will not be turned away if your visit takes place after the one-week timeframe.
+We recommend purchasing admissions within the same week they are to be used, but you will not be turned away if your visit takes place after the one-week timeframe.

 Purchase Museum Admission